Classes begin on November 7. Orientation begins on November 1.

 This year students learn about 11th-18th century literature, including works by such greats as Shakespeare, Dante, and Milton.
 See this year's course descriptions for the details.
 Next year, in 2023-2024, we will immerse ourselves in 19th-century literature and delve into writings by Dickens, Hawthorne, Melville, Shelley, Twain, and many more.
 In 2024-2025, we will delve into modern literature.
 Whatever year students enter our English courses, they continue from that point to cover all of 11th-21st-century literature and to develop a thorough understanding of American and British literary periods and context for world literature.

 College Prep Vocabulary is optional but is a student favorite due to its lively individual and group instructional games that enhance motivation and reinforce learning.
 These games also allow students to earn points for the year-end auction, where they use their accumulated points to bid on items from their submitted wish lists.
 Students may add College Prep Vocabulary and one self-study course at NO additional tuition.

 Self-study courses-Students may also choose one course from a large selection of excellent self-study, full-year high school courses covering subjects from math to music to history, and more at no additional cost.
 They may add others for a nominal fee.

 Private instruction is available.
 Contact Sandra Selling, the instructor, for details at our Contact Us page.

 Payments are by credit card.
-Multiple payments plans at 0 interest are also available by contacting Sandra Selling at Contact Us.
+Multiple-payment plans at 0% interest are also available by contacting Sandra Selling at Contact Us.